 The ADINA floating license uses Reprise License Manager (RLM).
 The system ID for the floating license (based on the ethernet card ID) is obtained by running the "RLM Host ID" program on the license server machine.

 Start > Programs > ADINA System n.n > Floating License > RLM Host ID

 As indicated, please send the hostid and host information to ADINA R & D (email: firstname.lastname@example.org) to obtain the license file.
 After you run this program, you should also see a file 'rlmhostid.txt' that contains the RLM hostid and host information in the %ADINAHOME%\rlm directory.

 Typically, ADINA R & D will email you the license file based on the RLM Host ID that you provided.
 The license file will have a ".lic" extension which must not be changed.

 Place the license file in the %ADINAHOME%\RLM directory of the license server

-To start the ADINA floating license server, open a Command Prompt window and run the RLM server program.
+To start the ADINA floating license server, open a Command Prompt window, navigate to the %ADINAHOME%\RLM directory and run the RLM server program.

 rlm -dlog rlm.log